openxla/xla/docs/pjrt/index.md

 # PJRT - Uniform Device API

-PJRT C API is the uniform Device API that we want to add to the ML ecosystem.
-The long term vision is that: (1) frameworks (TF, JAX, etc.) will call PJRT, which has device-specific implementations that are opaque to the frameworks; (2) each device focuses on implementing PJRT APIs as PJRT plugins, which can be opaque to the frameworks.
+[PJRT C API](https://github.com/openxla/xla/blob/main/xla/pjrt/c/pjrt_c_api.h) is the uniform Device API that simplifies the growing complexity of ML workload execution across hardware and frameworks.
+It provides a hardware and framework independent interface for compilers and runtimes.
+The goal of PJRT is that: (1) frameworks (JAX, TF, etc.) will call PJRT, which has device-specific implementations that are opaque to the frameworks; (2) each device focuses on implementing PJRT APIs as PJRT plugins, which can be opaque to the frameworks.

 ## Communication channels